-1951 Birthday of actress Lillias White, whose Broadway appearances include Effie White in Dreamgirls, Miss Jones in How to Succeed in Business Without Really Trying and Funmilayo Anikulapo-Kuti in Fela!.
-She will win the Tony Award for her performance as Sonja in The Life.
+1951 Birthday of Lillias White, whose Broadway appearances include Effie White in Dreamgirls, Miss Jones in How to Succeed in Business Without Really Trying, and Funmilayo Anikulapo-Kuti in Fela!
+In 1997, she wins a Tony Award for her performance as Sonja in The Life.

-1955 The Shakespeare Memorial Theatre Company opens its production of Much Ado About Nothing today at London's Palace Theatre.
-John Gielgud directs and stars, opposite Peggy Ashcroft, in the Shakespeare comedy.
-Much Ado will be followed on July 26 by a production of King Lear.
+1955 The Shakespeare Memorial Theatre Company opens its production of Much Ado About Nothing at London's Palace Theatre.
+John Gielgud directs and stars, opposite Peggy Ashcroft.
+Much Ado is followed on July 26 by a production of King Lear.

-1998 At 8:30 this morning a construction elevator falls from a high floor of the Conde Nest building on Broadway between 42nd and 43rd street, causing the scaffolding on the outside of the half-erected building to plummet to the ground.
-Damage caused by the accident forces nearby Broadway productions Cabaret and Side Man to cancel tonight's performances.
-Side Man is able to resume performances July 28, but Cabaret will not be as lucky.
+1998 At 8:30 in the morning, a construction elevator falls from a high floor of the Conde Nest building on Broadway between 42nd and 43rd street, causing the scaffolding on the outside of the half-erected building to plummet to the ground.
+Damage caused by the accident forces nearby Broadway productions Cabaret and Side Man to cancel their performances.
+Side Man is able to resume July 28, but Cabaret is not be as lucky.
 Its home at the time, the Kit Kat Klub, proves to be inaccessible for nearly a month following the accident.
 By the time Cabaret resumes performances August 20, new leading ladies Jennifer Jason Leigh and Blair Brown are in the cast, with original stars Natasha Richardson and Mary Louise Wilson having missed their planned final performances.
-Come November, Cabaret will move out of the Kit Kat Klub into a larger venue twelve blocks away called Studio 54.
+Come November, Cabaret moves out of the Kit Kat Klub into a larger venue twelve blocks away called Studio 54.

-2008 Gladys Nederlander, a theatre producer and member of the powerful theatrical family that owns and operates theatres across the United States, died in New York City.
-The cause was heart failure.
+2008 Gladys Nederlander, a theatre producer and member of the powerful theatrical family that owns and operates theatres across the United States, dies in New York City.
 She was 83.

 2012 Cate Blanchett and Richard Roxburgh lead the Sydney Theatre Company production of Anton Chekhov's Uncle Vanya, opening at New York City Center for a ten-performance run as part of the Lincoln Center Festival.
 Directed by Tamás Ascher, the production stars Blanchett as Yelena with Roxburgh in the title role.